jarun/nnn/README.md

 #### PLUGINS

-`nnn` can invoke plugins in the current directory (`$PWD` for the plugin) with the currently selected file name as the argument.
+To extend the capabilities of `nnn`, plugins are introduced.
+Plugins are scripts which `nnn` can communicate with and trigger.
+This mechanism fits perfectly with the fundamental design to keep the core file manager lean and fast, by delegating repetitive (but not necessarily file manager-specific) tasks to the plugins.

 Copy the [plugins](https://github.com/jarun/nnn/tree/master/plugins) of your interest to `~/.config/nnn/plugins`.